 The most significant arbitration cases and legal or fiscal disputes in which the TIM Group is involved as of the date of this EMTN Programme Prospectus are presented below.

-As at 31 March 2020, the TIM Group has accrued provisions totalling 603 million euros for those disputes described below where the risk of losing the case has been considered probable.
+As at 31 March 2021, the TIM Group has accrued provisions totalling 579 million euro for those disputes described below where the risk of losing the case has been considered probable.